Pathogenesis of Traumatic Brain Injury

 Glial Activation and Cytokine Release

 Astrocytes, the most abundant glial cells in the brain, become activated in response to TBI and release pro-inflammatory cytokines, chemokines, and reactive oxygen species (ROS).
-Astrocytic activation contributes to neuroinflammation, oxidative stress, and secondary neuronal damage.
+Astrocytic activation contributes to neuroinflammation, oxidative stress, and secondary neuronal damage and glial scar formation, which may limit regeneration.

 In addition to microglia and astrocytes, other cell types in the brain, such as oligodendrocytes and endothelial cells, may also contribute to the inflammatory response in TBI through the release of inflammatory mediators.